chloem3ow/terminal-fireworks/README.md

 ## Requirements
 - Python 3.6 or higher
-- A terminal which supports the curses module
+- A terminal which supports curses

 ## Installation
 ### Arch Linux